cwqt/site/posts/2021-12-29-late-stage-internet.md

 our product, sign up to our newsletter, accept our cookies, read our gdpr notices, e-mail reminders, pop-up chat boxes. _BUY OUR PRODUCT_.

+companies like snapchat, fb, yt, tiktok are profoundly evil and has destroyed the minds of tens of millions of youths, make more money than doctors or real engineers, people that provide real value to society, is a sign of civilizational decline. the existence of these and hundreds of other 'tech companies' has been nothing but a net negative for human societies. engineers at facebook, try to come up with the best algorithm imaginable to make you angry so that you continue to click on their website.

 i liked computers because i was always lonely and the seemingly infinite complexity of these machines served as a good distraction, now i'm at a point where i know how all these pieces fit together there's no magic anymore. i wish